Manchester City captain Walker joins Milan on loan

 Milan said in a statement that they also have an option to buy the England right-back, with Sky Italy saying Walker would cost around 4.2 million pounds ($5.24 million).

-The 34-year-old made 319 appearances for City and last featured in their 4-1 Premier League victory over West Ham United on Jan.
+The 34-year-old made 319 appearances for Pep Guardiola's City side and last featured in their 4-1 Premier League victory over West Ham United on Jan.
 4.

-Walker was left out of City's side for the 8-0 thrashing of Salford City in the FA Cup third round a week later, with manager Pep Guardiola saying the defender had asked to "explore options to play abroad."

-Walker, who moved to Manchester from Tottenham Hotspur in 2017, has 18 months left on his City contract after signing a three-year extension in 2023.
+Walker, who moved to the Etihad from Tottenham Hotspur in 2017, has 18 months left on his City contract after signing a three-year extension in 2023.

+"Signing for this incredible club in 2017 was a dream come true," he said on his social media accounts.
+"Seven years later, winning 17 trophies, including the Champions League and the famous treble is something I could only have dreamt as a child.

+"To Pep, thank you for believing in me and working so hard to bring me here in 2017.
+Together, we’ve celebrated 17 trophies, and your guidance has helped shape me into the player I am today.
+I’ll be forever grateful".

 He has featured in all six of City's Premier League triumphs under Guardiola but leaves amid a poor run of results for the English champions, who are in danger of a Champions League exit after Wednesday's collapse in a 4-2 loss at Paris St Germain.